Skip to main content

 Nourish: A Temporary Low-Fermentation Plan

 We do not keep patients on a restrictive low-FODMAP diet forever.
 That starves your beneficial microbiome.
-We use it as a short-term tool while we treat overgrowth, then move to meal spacing so your migrating motor complex (the cleaning wave between meals) has time to sweep the small intestine clean.
+We use it as a short-term tool while we treat overgrowth, then move to meal spacing so your migrating motor complex (the cleaning wave between meals) has time to sweep the small intestine clear.

 Restore: Vagus Nerve Support